cguttweb/nuxt-portfolio-blog/content/docs/html/index.md

 > which doesn't have a more specific semantic element to represent it

 It should not be used as a generic container for content this is what divs are used for.
 A general rule of thumb is if it appears in a document outline it should be in its own section.

+**div** - this is for content that doesn't fit in any of the other examples